castle-xyz/sync.lua/docs/reference.md

 #### `Server:despawn(entOrId)`

 Destroy an entity.
-Automatically removes the entity from all connected clients for which the entity is relevant.
+Automatically removes the entity from all connected clients for which the entity is relevant (the actual synchronization is sent on the next `:process` call).

 ##### Arguments